ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsPlaneCutter.md

 Then move around the ctrls, or apply some ROM.
 It's probably not perfect at the first time, so just adjust the planes, mirror, and click the **Selected Polys all Planes** button again.
 Repeat that cycle until you find it's good enough for a first pass.

+!!! tip "Don't overdo it!"
+    Keep in mind this tool is just here to give you a first pass.
+While there's no harm in getting the plane setup as good as possible, at some point it might be more efficient to proceed to the other skinning tools for finetuning the weights.

 ## Getting better Default Planes